 I have a confession, I don't often use canned biscuits as an ingredient in my recipes.
 That said, they're convenient and work like a charm for these sausage filled pastries.
 For a time saver, I often make the filling the night before I plan to serve them and pop it into the fridge overnight to chill.
 The next morning, I quickly roll out the dough rounds, stuff them with the prepared filling and bake them off just before serving fresh from the oven piping hot.

-- You may use chives or green onion in the filling.
+- You can use fresh chives in place of green onions in the sausage filling.

 - Bake a batch and pack them up to take to your next office or church potluck and watch 'em go.